PrePress Express Drum Scanning FAQ

 As the scanner turns up the signal gain to compensate for the poor sensitivity of CCD's at low light levels, the resulting scan is very poor and full of noise.

-Drum scanner's PMT's are thousands of times more sensitive than CCD's.
 They do not require the same amount of signal amplification, therefore a cleaner scan is produced.

-In a side-by-side comparison, a good drum scan can have a lot more detail then any CCD scan.
+comparison, a good drum scan can have a lot more detail then any CCD scan.

 3. Clarity.